 I consider editing to be the final step for an awesome photo – so much so, that I don’t think I’ve even texted a Lucy photo to one of the grandmas without running it through an app first!
 That said, there are a lot of photo editing apps for your phone, and I have tried at least half of them.
 However, there’s a small handful that I return to over and over again, and they are:

-I use A Color Story on my phone for almost every photo you see in our Stories and Instagram feed.
+I use A Color Story on my phone for the awesome assortment of filter collections.
 There’s also a desktop version, although I’ve never used it, so I can’t speak directly to that.
 After pulling a photo into the app, the first thing I do is go to Tools and adjust my curves, temperature and tint.
 From there, I run through a handful of my favorite filters, and I adjust the strength of each filter to my liking.
 I almost never, ever run a filter at full strength!
 Here’s a quick screen recording I put together of a photo of Lucy in the park:

 Most of my favorite filters are from the Essentials pack, which is a freebie that comes with the app, but I also enjoy the Organic and Fawn packs, too.
 My go-to filters within those packs are Lite Bright, Ice Ice, Hot Toddy (all from the Essentials pack), Comfort and Hazy (from the Organic pack), and Cashmere, Tweed, Silk (from the Fawn pack).

 When I’m happy with my final color edits and corrections, sometimes I’ll follow up with the TouchRetouch app.
 I use this mainly to remove dirt or unsightly objects from the background (such as a fire hydrant or rogue piece of litter), and then I save the original with the retouched version.
 In the photo below, I touched out specks of black gum on the concrete (blech!).